0xAX/asm/content/asm_6.md

         SECOND_INPUT_MSG: db "Input the second vector: " ;; Length of the prompt for the second vector SECOND_INPUT_MSG_LEN equ 25

         ;; Error message to print if the number of items in the vectors is not the same.
+        ;; `10` is the ASCII code of the new line symbol. `0` is the NUL terminator.
-        ERROR_MSG: db "Error: the number of values in vectors should be the same", 0xA, 0 ;; Length of the error message.
+        ERROR_MSG: db "Error: the number of values in vectors should be the same", 10, 0 ;; Length of the error message.
         ERROR_MSG_LEN equ 59

+        ;; Error messge to print if the given vectors are empty.
+        ;; `10` is the ASCII code of the new line symbol. `0` is the NUL terminator.
+        ERROR_EMPTY_MSG: db "Error: the vectors are empty", 10, 0
+        ;; Length of the error message.
+        ERROR_EMPTY_MSG_LEN equ 30

         ;; Format string for the result
         PRINTF_FORMAT: db "Dot product = %f", 0xA, 0
 ```